2015 WGC-Cadillac Match Play: Field

-Past champions in the field

 Format

 A new format was introduced in 2015.
 Previously, the Championship was a single elimination match play event.
 Beginning in 2015, the championship started with pool play, with 16 groups of four players playing round-robin matches, on Wednesday through Friday.
 There are no halved matches in pool play with extra holes played to determine the winner.
 The top 16 seeded players were allocated to the 16 groups, one in each group.
 The remaining 48 players were placed into three pools (seeds 17–32, seeds 33–48, seeds 49–64).
 Each group had one player randomly selected from each pool to complete the group.

 The winners of each group advanced to a single-elimination bracket on the weekend, with the round of 16 and quarterfinals on Saturday, and the semi-finals, finals, and consolation match on Sunday.
 If two players are tied at the top of the group, the result of their head-to-head match determines the group winner.
 If three players are tied, the winner is determined by a sudden-death playoff.

 Rank – Official World Golf Ranking on April 26, 2015.